ManimCommunity/manim/.github/PULL_REQUEST_TEMPLATE/documentation.md

----
-name: Documentation
-about: Contributions to our documentation https://docs.manim.community
-labels: documentation
----

 <!-- Thank you for contributing to ManimCommunity!
 Before filling in the details, ensure:
 - The title of your PR gives a descriptive summary to end-users.
 Some examples: